Investigation of Flight Conditions where Box-Wing Outperforms Mono-Wing Configurations for Small UAVs: Validation Study

-We conduct a validation study for the comprehensiveness of our computational analysis using three-dimensional simulation of a rectangular wing \cite{cosyn, torres}.
-A numerical study of LAR wings at low Reynolds number by \citet{cosyn} and the experimental analysis of the same has been done by \citet{torres}.
-Simulation for the wing of AR = 1 at $Re = 10^5$ is done to verify the numerical model used in our study.
-The lift coefficient $C_L$ and drag coefficient $C_{D}$ of our grid at low angles of attack are found to be approximately the same as the results in \citet{cosyn} and \citet{torres}.
-At higher angles of attack, there is a slight underprediction of drag coefficient as compared to the experimental result \cite{torres} but slightly better than that predicted by \cite{cosyn}.
-The lift coefficient is slightly higher than that shown in the studies.
+We conduct a validation study for the comprehensiveness of our computational analysis using a three-dimensional simulation of a rectangular wing \cite{cosyn, torres}.
+A numerical study of LAR wings at low Reynolds number by \citet{cosyn} and the experimental on the same wing has been conducted by \citet{torres}.
+Simulation for the wing of $AR$ = 1 at $Re = 10^5$ was conducted to validate the numerical model used in our simulations.
+The lift coefficient $C_L$ and drag coefficient $C_{D}$ obtained from our simulations are in quantitative agreement with the results of \citet{cosyn} and \citet{torres}.
+At higher angles of attack, there is a slight under-prediction of drag coefficient as compared to the experimental result \cite{torres}, but a slight overprediction of the numerical data of \cite{cosyn}.
+Similarly, the lift coefficient is slightly higher than that reported previously \cite{torres,cosyn} at high angles of attack.